photo-cli/photo-cli/README.md

 #### Step By Step `photo-cli archive` Process

 1. Gather all photo paths in the source folder within subfolders.
-2. Gather all photo companion files (if there is any) is which used but not limited for storing metadata, edits, RAW format files stored with same file name.
-For example Live Photos on iPhone storing short video clip of photo with a `mov` extension.
+2. Gather all photo companion files (if any), which are used for (but not limited to) storing metadata, edits, and RAW format files stored with the same file name.
+For example, Live Photos on iPhone store a short video clip of the photo with a `mov` extension.
-3. Extract EXIF data of each photograph's taken date and coordinate.
-As [third-party reverse geocode](#address-building--reverse-geocoding) is selected, we are building address with `OpenStreetMap` by using [given administrative levels](#4-building-your-own-address-with-selected-properties) as `city town` for each photograph.
+3. Extract EXIF data for each photograph's taken date and coordinate.
+As a [third-party reverse geocode](#address-building--reverse-geocoding) is selected, the address is built using `OpenStreetMap` with [given administrative levels](#4-building-your-own-address-with-selected-properties) such as `city town` for each photograph.
-4. As `expected-day-range` argument is given with, this is a validation between the photo taken date date range in days.
-If there is any photograph that has taken date outside the given day range, process won't start.
-This is optional argument to stop processing archive photos that are not within the expected given day range.
+4. As the `expected-day-range` argument is given, it validates the photo taken date range in days.
+If any photograph has a taken date outside the given day range, the process won't start.
+This is an optional argument to prevent archiving photos that are not within the expected day range.
-5. Photos which doesn't have coordinate information or reverse geocode propery missing, would be listed on the output by their paths as warning.
+5. Photos which don't have coordinate information or whose reverse geocode property is missing would be listed on the output by their paths as warnings.
-6. As `verify` argument is given, we are calculating file hashes of each photograph's file to verify that all photo files copied successfully by comparing file hashes from original photo files at the end of the process.
+6. As the `verify` argument is given, file hashes are calculated for each photograph to confirm that all photo files were copied successfully by comparing them against the original file hashes at the end of the process.
-7. On the output folder, photos will be placed on folder hierarchy by it's photo taken date's `/[year]/[month]/[day]`.
+7. On the output folder, photos will be placed in a folder hierarchy by their photo taken date: `/[year]/[month]/[day]`.
 For example: `/2008/07/16/`.
 8. Photo file names will be formatted as `yyyy.MM.dd_HH.mm.ss-{sha1-hash-of-file}.{extension}`.
 For example: `2008.07.16_11.33.20-90d835861e1aa3c829e3ab28a7f01ec3a090f664.jpg`.
 Input file name is: `IMG_2371.jpg`.
 Companion files are copied with the same name with their original file extension.
 9. Input folder has duplicate photos with different names `DSC_1770.JPG`, `DSC_1770_(same).JPG`.
 We are only archiving one of them by comparing file hashes to output `2008/10/22/2008.10.22_17.00.07-a0ab699f5f99fce8ff49163e87c7590c2c9a66eb.jpg` and logs warning to output with their paths.
-10. The photo that don't have any photo taken date `Spain Journey/IMG_5397.jpg`, copied into `no-photo-taken-date` folder with only a sha1-hash `cf756397cc3ca81b2650c8801fd64e172504015a.jpg`.
+10. Photos that don't have a taken date, such as `Spain Journey/IMG_5397.jpg`, are copied into the `no-photo-taken-date` folder with only a SHA-1 hash as the file name: `cf756397cc3ca81b2650c8801fd64e172504015a.jpg`.
-11. After copying all photos, we are verifying that all photo files copied successfully by comparing file hashes.
-It guarantees that there won't be any corrupted photos that is caused by disk operation failures.
+11. After copying all photos, we verify that all photo files were copied successfully by comparing file hashes.
+This guarantees that there won't be any corrupted photos caused by disk operation failures.
-12. All photo taken dates, address information is saved on local SQLite database on the output folder's top most folder `photo-cli.sqlite3` to able to open photos by their all metadata information.
+12. All photo taken dates and address information are saved in the local SQLite database at the top-most output folder: `photo-cli.sqlite3`, to enable opening photos by their full metadata.
-13. As `album-name` argument is given with value of `My-Album` with a given album type of `DateRange`.
-We are creating an album on the database with the earliest and latest photo taken date able to match photos by date range with the album name to open photographs later.
+13. As the `album-name` argument is given with a value of `My-Album` and an album type of `DateRange`, an album is created in the database with the earliest and latest photo taken date, so photographs can later be matched and opened by date range.
-14. As `auto-reverse-geocode-album` argument is given, we are creating albums on the database by each reverse geocode location property level to be able to open photos by the reverse geocode location.
-These are some of albums created regarding to sample photographs. `Firenze` , `Venezia`, `Italia`, `United Kingdom`.
+14. As the `auto-reverse-geocode-album` argument is given, albums are created in the database for each reverse geocode location property level, enabling photos to be opened by reverse geocode location.
+Some of the albums created for the sample photographs are: `Firenze`, `Venezia`, `Italia`, `United Kingdom`.
-15. As `delete-on-source` argument is given, we are deleting all source photo files, companion files & empty directories after archiving process is completed successfully..
+15. As the `delete-on-source` argument is given, all source photo files, companion files, and empty directories are deleted after the archiving process completes successfully.
 16. Showing all the statistics of the process on the output.

 ##### Using `photo-cli list` command to see the `Albums` metadata of the previous output folder